sgchun/nps/README.md

    ./nps_check.sh testdata/Test1/npsdat/
    ```

-4. **Set up the decorrelated "eigenlocus" space.** This step sets up the decorrelated eigenlocus space by projecting the data into the decorrelated domain, pruning across windows and separating out the GWAS-significant partition.
+4. **Set up the decorrelated "eigenlocus" space.** This step sets up the decorrelated eigenlocus space by projecting the data into the decorrelated domain and pruning residual correlations bretween windows.
 This is one of the most time-consuming steps of NPS.
 The first argument to `nps_decor_prune.job` is the NPS data directory, in this case, `testdata/Test1/npsdat/`.
 The second argument is the window shift.
 We recommend running NPS four times on shifted windows and merging the results in the last step.
 Specifically, we recommend shifting analysis windows by 0, WINSZ \* 1/4, WINSZ \* 2/4 and WINSZ \* 3/4 SNPs, where WINSZ is the size of analysis window.
 For test set #1, we use the WINSZ of 80, thus window shifts should be `0`, `20`, `40` and `60`.

    ```bash
    ./run_all_chroms.sh sge/nps_decor_prune.job testdata/Test1/npsdat/ 0